OpenGridForum/DFDL/calls/2022/2022-12-01_DFDL-WG-Call.md

 | 2022-08-11 | IBM DFDL exhibits the same problem.
 Issue #34 raised.
 Discussed options for the syntax to indicate that a branch is the default, and agreed that dfdl:choiceBranchKey="" (empty string) works best.
 Could be an erratum on 1.0 but probably better as 2.0 candidate.
 | 2022-10-06 | If not an erratum, needs to be an experimental feature if to be added to current implementations.
 Mike to think on best way forward.
 | 2022-11-03 | Mike having a rethink on this, prefers an explicit, searchable indicator for the default choice branch.
+| 2022-12-01 | Mike to propose a specific syntax and update issue #34.

 |    329     | DFDL 2.0 candidate: Additional binary number reps (Mike) |
 | ---------- | --- |